index

 PREPARATION:

-Making a Limoncello Sparkle begins by adding 30ml of ice-cold limoncello to a champagne glass, champagne glass or any other glass.
-The glass is then filled with Frizzante Bianco.
+To prepare a Limoncello Sparkle, begin by pouring 30 ml of ice-cold Limoncello into a champagne glass, sparkling wine glass, or any other glass.
+Then, top up the glass with Frizzante Bianco.

 Finally, a few fresh raspberries are carefully added to the glass.
-It should be noted that the limoncello should be well chilled to preserve its refreshing taste.
-As soon as all the ingredients are in the glass, the Limoncello Sparkle is ready and can be served immediately.
+Keep in mind that the limoncello should be well chilled to preserve its refreshing flavor.
+Once all the ingredients are in the glass, the Limoncello Sparkle is ready and can be served immediately.

 This refreshing drink is perfect for social occasions or as a refreshing aperitif.